Blues Rock Songwriter and guitarist with an original sound

 Billy D and the Hoodoos

-Billy D's life experience has given him the strength to write his brand of Bluzy Rock with a passion that only comes from living it.
-He is heavily influenced by Chicago's blues, but Billy isn't just a typical blues man.
-His writing and musical talents create a "Backbeat Roots" style that goes way past traditional blues music.
-His songs reflect the tough lessons of his past and show his love for Mother Blues and her first-born, Rock & Roll.
+Billy D’s life experience has given him the strength to write his brand of “Bluzy Rock” with a passion that only comes from living it.
+Heavily influenced by Chicago blues, Rock & Roll, and “Backbeat Roots” music of all types, his songs reflect the tough lessons of his past and show his love for Mother Blues and her first-born, Rock & Roll.

-In the mid '90s Billy moved to Santa Fe, New Mexico and began playing focusing on writing and playing his original songs.
-Within the year, Billy D and The Hoodoos were formed.
-In 2003, KTAO voted his song She's The One the number one song by a regional artist.
-KTAO hosts the Annual Solar Fest in New Mexico where that year Billy and the band opened for Los Lonely Boys and Robert Cray.
+In the mid-’90s, Billy moved to Santa Fe, and began focusing on writing and playing his original songs.
+Within the year, Billy D and the Hoodoos were formed.

-After releasing his second CD, Rokdablu!, and several more successful years in New Mexico, Billy left the Southwest for Oregon in early 2010.
-His newest CD, Somethin's Wrong , has been embraced by the Portland music community as well as the rest of the U.S., Canada, and Europe, and is receiving outstanding reviews.
+In 2003, KTAO voted his song She’s the One the number one song by a regional artist.
+KTAO hosts the Annual Solar Fest in New Mexico and that same year Billy and the band opened the Fest for Los Lonely Boys and Robert Cray.
+After several more successful years in New Mexico, Billy left the southwest for Oregon in early 2010.
+His first CD, Somethin's Wrong has received outstanding reviews and accolades and has been embraced by the Portland music community as well as the rest of the U.S., Canada, and Europe.

-© 2011 Billy D and the Hoodoos | Website by Avant•Design | This HTML5 website requires a modern browser Use Firefox Safari Chrome or Opera | Privacy Policy
+© 2022 Billy D and the Hoodoos | Website by Avant•Design | Privacy Policy